Program Events Guide

 - Event descriptions will indicate if there is a badge or Journey tie-in.
 If you don't see one, that doesn't mean you can't make a connection.

 - Update families about what the girls are interested in.
 Share a link to this book online, so they can see what's being offered.
 Events are a great way for families to get involved, see the benefits of Girl Scouting first-hand, and have an opportunity to lend a helping hand.

 - Create a budget.
 Girls should plan how to use troop funds for activities.
 A great way to earn funds is through the Fall Product and Cookie Programs.

 - Consult Volunteer Essentials.
 Familiarize yourself with the policies and procedures for troop activities and field trips.

 - Get registered!
-Registration instructions for council-sponsored events can be found online.
+Search for an event in gsEvents.
 Register fast to reserve your spot!

 - Attend and reflect.
 Participate in the program evaluation at the event and share your feedback.
 Some community partners may not have an evaluation.
 As a group, reflect on your experience and use that to make decisions about future events.